 According to the book Japan: The Rikidozan Years, 1951-1963 (The Great Wrestling Venues Book 4) by Haruo Yamaguchi with Koji Miyamoto and Scott Teal, “Rikidozan took pride in his substantial contribution to the stable up to that time while Tamanoumi (his stable-master) became annoyed at his selfishness.”

 Rikidozan’s application for financial support from the stable was refused after a heated argument ensued.
 Rikidozan decided to retire from sumo and cut off his topknot to officialize the leave.
+He competed in 23 Grand Sumo tournaments and rose to the third highest rank of Sekiwake, but because of his non-Japanese heritage, there would always be a glass cealing he could not surpass.

 As early as 1950, Rikidozan involved himself in side businessses that sometimes crept into the gray areas within the law.
 During this time when the Korean War broke out, he began to work for Americans as a black marketeer selling appliances, furniture, and even cars from U.S. soldiers departing for the front.
 Rikidozan would, in turn, sell these goods to fellow Japanese.
 Later though, he left this venture and searched for a proper job.